 Salchicha de Turista

 A small Spanish fresh sausage.
-In many countries, for example Russia, such small sausages are called "tourist" sausages as they are easy to carry and keep reasonably well.
+In many countries, for example Russia, such small sausages are called "tourist" sausages as they are easy to carry.
+They also keep reasonably well due to a larger amount of salt and smoking process.
 They were often called hunter's sausage as hunters would carry them in a bag as convenience food.

 |Lean pork||600 g||1.32 lb|

 |Pork fat||100 g||022 lb|